How to Read a Poem (and Maybe Write One)

 Explore the world of verse by learning to read poems with the eyes (and ears, nose, heart, and lungs) of a poet, and come away understanding what you missed in high school and college lit classes.
 Prose writers will gain a deeper appreciation of poetry and some inspiration—for ways to integrate poetic devices into their prose and to try out poetry for themselves.
 Poets will find their poetic vision sharpened and their founts replenished, and will be challenged to try some new creations.
 This class meets on two Tuesdays, March 22 and 29, 2022, 6:00-8:00 p.m.

-About the Instructor: Julie Funderburk is author of the poetry collection The Door That Always Opensfrom LSU Press and a limited-edition chapbook from Unicorn Press.
-She is the recipient of fellowships from the North Carolina Arts Council and the Sewanee Writers’ Conference.
-Her work appears in 32 Poems, Cave Wall, The Cincinnati Review, Hayden’s Ferry Review, and Ploughshares.
+About the Instructor: Julie Funderburk is the author of the poetry collection The Door That Always Opens from LSU Press and a chapbook from Unicorn Press.
+The recipient of fellowships from the North Carolina Arts Council and the Sewanee Writers’ Conference, she has poetry appearing or forthcoming in The Southern Review, Ecotone, Pleiades, and Cave Wall.
 She is an Assistant Professor of Creative Writing at Queens University of Charlotte.

 |Neon CRM by Neon One|